I’m amused when I hear the expression “Gift Exchange.” Similar to hearing jumbo-shrimp, open-secret, or sweet-sorrow, the phrase is an oxymoron.

 No thought of quid pro quo — “I’ll give to receive.”
 He simply gave.

 In watching the video, I was reminded why our heroes have disappeared — they were not Politically Correct.
-Any story involving an angel and the Good Book must surely be subversive.
+Any story involving eccentric beliefs based on the Good Book as source must surely be subversive.
+Yet, his epitaph carved in granite is worthy of a hero: He Lived For Others.

 The propagandists have taken the goodness inherent in natural law and twisted it for their benefit.
 Take a good look at those you’ve heard about who are held up by the media as thought leaders and what do you see?

 The choice is ours — each and every day.
-We can buy a book, CD, video, podcast, or any of the other circus games, while limiting ourselves to a pittance of what’s available.
-Or, we can follow in the footsteps of Johnny Appleseed and accept the priceless gift of natural law and its abundance.
+We can buy a book, CD, video, podcast, or any of the other circus trinkets, while limiting ourselves to a pittance of what’s available.
+Or, we can follow in the footsteps of Johnny Appleseed and accept the priceless gift of natural law with its abundance.

 We did nothing to earn it, deserve it, or otherwise bring it into existence.
 Yet, there it is — for our enjoyment.
 Are we wise enough to accept it?
 The price has been paid by its Creator.
 It’s so simple.
 Yet, the magicians of the marketplace want to sell the complex.